Skip to Content

 Lenders want to know how much you earn each year to qualify for mortgage financing, and they also want to know how much of your money goes to monthly debts.
 This is done in two ways.

-First, with the USDA loan guarantee program, as much as 29% of your gross monthly income can be used for such costs as mortgage interest, mortgage principal, property taxes, and property insurance (PITI).
+First, under the USDA loan guarantee program, up to 29% of your gross monthly income can be used for costs such as mortgage interest, principal, property taxes, and property insurance (PITI).

 Second, as much as 41% of your gross monthly income can be used for housing costs PLUS student loans, credit card payments, auto payments, etc.